davidstutz/superpixels-revisited/README.md

 ## Building

-**Note:** The library was tested primarily on Ubuntu 14.04 and OpenCV 2.4.10.
+**Note:** The library was tested primarily on Ubuntu 14.04, Ubuntu 16.04 and OpenCV 2.4.10 as well as OpenCV 2.4.13.
 Comments on building instructions are welcome!

 The library can be built using CMake: